COURSE

-Boundary Oaks Golf Course:
+Boundary Oaks Golf Course: Understated Excellence

-By Ben Malone,
+By Ben Malone, Contributor

-The course doesnt scream out for attention, yet somehow it is always among the highest rated public courses in the East Bay area.
+The course doesn't scream out for attention, yet somehow it is always among the highest rated public courses in the East Bay area.
 The San Francisco Chronicle named it "The Best Course for the Price in Northern California" and readers of the Contra Costa Times voted Boundary Oak "The Best Golf Course in the Bay Area."

 The course is set among the foothills of Mt.
 Diablo, the peak that looms, watching over most of Contra Costa County.
 Summers here can be exceptionally warm, with winters equally cold, but somehow the grounds crew continues to keep the golf course playable throughout the year.